doc4d/docs/docs/settings/overview.md

 title: Overview
 ---

-Database settings configure how the current database functions.
+The settings configure how the current project functions.
 These parameters may be different for each database.
 They include the listening ports, access rights to the Design environment, SQL configurations, etc.

 ## Standard vs User Settings mode

 4D provides two modes of operation for these settings:

-*   **Standard mode**, where all settings are stored in the database structure file and are applied in all cases (default mode).
+*   **Standard mode**: all settings are stored in the database structure file and are applied in all cases (default mode).
-*   **User settings mode**, where part of the custom settings are stored in an external file that is used for the database or for each data file instead of the structure settings.
+*   **User settings mode**: part of the custom settings are stored in an external file that is used for the project or for each data file instead of the structure settings.
 You enable this mode using an option located on the [Security page](./security.md) of the Database settings.

-This chapter describes each page of the settings as displayed in standard mode.
-The "user settings" mode is detailed in [User settings](./user-settings.md).
+This topic describes each page of the settings as displayed in **Standard mode**.
+The **User settings** mode is detailed in [User settings](./user-settings.md).

 Most of the settings are applied immediately.
 However, a few of them (such as the Start-up environment setting) only take effect when the database is restarted.
 In this case, a dialog box appears to inform you that the change will take effect at the next startup.

-**4D Server:** Object locking occurs when two or more users try to modify the settings in the Database Settings dialog box at the same time.
-Only one user can use the Database Settings dialog box at a time.

-**Note**: 4D provides another set of parameters that are applied to the 4D application: the user preferences.
-For more information, refer to the [Preferences](../Preferences/general.md) chapter.
+> 4D provides another set of parameters, called **Preferences**, that apply to the 4D application.
+For more information, refer to [Preferences](../Preferences/general.md).

 ### Locking information

-Locking can occur in both project and client/server modes when:
+Locking can occur in both Project and Client/server modes when:

 -   The *settings.4DSettings* file is 'Read-only' (Projects only).
 Modifying a setting will display an alert to unlock it, if possible.
 -   Two or more users attempt to modify the same settings at the same time.
 The settings cannot be used until the first user frees it by closing the window.
 (Client/server only)